 Due to the capital market conditions, dividend policy may be affected.
-If the capital market is prefect, it leads to improve the higher dividend.
+If the capital market is position.
+On the basis of the dividend declaration by the firm, the dividend policy may be classified under the following types:

 TYPES OF DIVIDEND POLICY